 The basis for this theory is that the first official appearance of the place name Nukabe is in the Azuma Kagami, where it is recorded that Fujiwara Motohira gave 50 Nukabe swift horses to Unkei, the sculptor of Buddhist statues who created the principal image of Motsuji Temple

-At that time, horses, a local specialty, "kume" and paid as annual tax, and it is said that the "to" was an administrative organization run by the Fujiwara clan to manage these horses.
+At that time, horses, a specialty product of this region,"kume" (tribute horses)and paid as annual tribute, and it is said that the "to" (household) was an administrative organization used by the Fujiwara clan to manage these horses.

 Nukabe County is a vast area that includes Ninohe City, Ninohe County, and Kunohe County in Iwate Prefecture, and Kamikita County, Sannohe County, Hachinohe City, Misawa City, and Towada City in Aomori Prefecture, and it is said that the Fujiwara clan divided the area into nine ``government-run ranches'' and operated them